SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/merge.md

 1. In the search field for **Merge request(s)**, start typing a request name or enter a request ID.
 Enter **%** to display all requests.

 1. Select a request from the list of search results.
-The selected request opens in a new column in the table.
+The selected request is added in the field.

 1. To add more requests to the field for **Merge request(s)**, repeat the previous steps.